 Thailand’s Andaman Coast begins in the north of Ranong province where the Kra Isthmus marks the narrowest part of peninsular Thailand.
 Ranong often gets overlooked as tourists opt instead for better known destinations further south on the Andaman Coast such as Phuket and Krabi.
-But their loss could be your gain with Ranong home to the lovely islands of Ko Phayam and Ko Chang and a host of attractions on the mainland.
+But their loss could be your gain with Ranong home to the lovely islands of Ko Phayam and Ko Chang (not to be confused with Ko Chang in Trat province) and a host of attractions on the mainland.

 Namsai Khaosuay (Ranong Town)

 Located in the Andaman Sea, the diminutive and charming island of Ko Phayam is one of the highlights of a trip to Ranong.
 Ko Phayam attracts a mix of travellers across the age spectrum, but remains off the main tourist trail with limited development taking place here.
 There are no cars on the island although inland areas are connected by a decent network of paved tracks used by motorcycles.
 If you don’t mind the exercise, walking is a good way to explore Ko Phayam using a combination of the paved tracks and the myriad of trails that lead through the cashew trees and rubber plantations.

 Keep your eyes peeled for hornbills which you can often see around the island.
 Wat Ko Phayam, the distinctive temple you will notice on arrival as you approach the island’s pier, is a particularly good location to spot these amazing birds.
 Ko Phayam has a bohemian vibe to it, but you don’t have to be a hippy to enjoy the evening sunsets and Sang Som served up at the Hippie Bar on Ao Kao Kwai.
 Roughly cobbled together from driftwood in the shape of a boat, this is one of the coolest beach bars you will find anywhere in the world.